Get helpful advice for managing virtual workforces in regulated environments and maintaining business continuity and continuous compliance.

-Co-Founder and Head of People Vega focuses on recruting the best people, developing USDM's talent and cultivating the company culture where everyone is connected, inspired, and empowered to make an impact at our customers' sites.
-Vega's commitment to innovation in business and people has helped curate the best and brightest talent in the life sciences industry for USDM and our customers.
+Co-Founder and Head of People Vega focuses on recruiting the best people, developing USDM’s talent and cultivating the company culture where everyone is connected, inspired, and empowered to make an impact at our customers’ sites.
+Vega’s commitment to innovation in business and people has helped curate the best and brightest talent in the life sciences industry for USDM and our customers.

 In this webinar, How to Get Results on Regulated Projects with Virtual Teams, we share best practices for managing virtual workforces in regulated environments, tools you can use to maintain control and keep teams aligned, common mistakes to avoid when managing virtual teams, and how to create your own virtual playbook.
 This transcript has been edited and condensed for clarity.

 Project logistics best practices

 Functional software tools best practices

 Mistakes to avoid